 Committee members were provided with reasonable ranges within which performance standards should be set.
-The ranges were determined after careful consideration of the alignment of performance standards with the assessments in the same content area, the relevant information from the STAAR policy committee, and the results of various empirical studies.
+The ranges were determined after careful consideration of the alignment of performance standards with the assessments in the same content area, relevant information from the STAAR policy committee, and the results of various empirical studies.
 (The studies provided research-based anchors for setting performance standards that were meaningful and rigorous.)

-In February 2012, TEA convened standard-setting committees that recommended performance standards for STAAR Algebra I, geometry, Algebra II, English I reading, English II reading, English II writing, English III writing, English III writing, biology, chemistry, physics, world geography, world history, and U.S. history.
+In February 2012, TEA convened standard-setting committees that recommended performance standards for STAAR Algebra I, geometry, Algebra II, English I reading, English II reading, English I writing, English II writing, English III writing, Biology, Chemistry, Physics, World Geography, World History, and U.S. History.